 Be good to yourself

 If you have a heavy workload, taking regular breaks throughout the day may seem like the last thing you should do.
 But it may well be the best.
 Working through without breaks is much more likely to affect your performance and productivity in a negative way, whereas taking just 20 minutes off for lunch and regular mini screen breaks can help make you feel refreshed and more focused.
-Try using the Pomodoro Technique, which schedules regular short breaks throughout your working day.

 If you’re still weighed down by an impossible workload and drowning in deadlines, it’s time to ask for help.
 Your employer or manager may not even realise how much pressure you’re under, so don’t suffer in silence.
 Talking to them about the difficulties you’re experiencing is by no means admitting defeat – indeed, it’s usually far more useful than pretending everything’s fine when it’s not.